 Dr. Perez-Felkner teaches graduate courses in Sociology of Education, Sociology of Higher Education, Outcomes of Higher Education, and Applied Regression.
 Impressed by the enthusiasm and caliber of FSU students, she is currently collaborating with and supporting multiple graduate and undergraduate students involved in research on higher education policies and pathways to degrees.
 She received FSU’s Transformation through Teaching Award in 2014 and was a finalist for the FSU College of Education’s Robert M. Gagne Research Award (2015).
 Read Dr. Perez-Felkner's full bio here.

 Chair, Educational Leadership and Policy Studies

 Dr. Thomas Kent "T.K."
-Wetherell was president of Florida State University 2003-2010.
+Wetherell was President of Florida State University from 2003-2010.
 Dr. Wetherell has a long and distinguished career in higher education.
-Prior to coming to FSU, Wetherell served as president of Tallahassee Community College from 1995 until 2001.
+Prior to coming to FSU, Wetherell, served as President of Tallahassee Community College from 1995 until 2001.
 Under his leadership, the college doubled its enrollment and the gross square footage of the main campus.
 He pioneered innovative academic programs, led the college into the top 25 community colleges in the nation awarding associate’s degrees and solicited the college’s first $1 million scholarship donor.
-After stepping down as TCC president, he served as a lobbyist with the Southern Strategy Group.
+After stepping down as TCC President, he served as a lobbyist with the Southern Strategy Group.

-Before assuming the presidency at TCC, he was president of Independent Colleges and Universities of Florida and was responsible for coordinating and promoting postsecondary higher education opportunities and programs in Florida’s private colleges.
+Before assuming the presidency at TCC, he was President of Independent Colleges and Universities of Florida and was responsible for coordinating and promoting post secondary higher educational opportunities and programs in Florida’s private colleges.